openebs-archive/e2e-tests/experiments/functional/data-persistence/README.md

 ## Entry-Criteria

 - Application services are accessible & pods are healthy
-- Application writes are successful

 ## Exit-Criteria

 - Application services are accessible & pods are healthy
 - Data written should be successfully verified by the md5sum check
-- Database consistency is maintained as per db integrity check utils
 - Storage target pods are healthy

 ## Associated Utils